Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 NERMUT: Ambassador Decksetter, how are you?

-PLECK: I'm just terrific, sir.
+PLECK: Oh, just terrific, sir.
 How are you?

 NERMUT: Oh.
 Thank you for calling me sir.